Guillermo Francella: Career

 His first approach to acting was after finishing high school when he made a play with some classmates, the comedy Charlatanes by Julio F. Escobar.
 In the early 1980s he acted in a commercial for Cinzano.
 He debuted on television in 1980, with Los hnos.
 Torterolo and then was part of Historia de un trepador.
-In 1985 he filmed his first film, El telo y la tele, also participated as an extra in the film Los caballeros de la cama redonda starring Alberto Olmedo.
+In 1985 he filmed his first film, El telo y la tele, also participated as an extra in the film Los caballeros de la cama redonda starring Alberto Olmedo and Jorge Porcel.
 He participated in other television series of the 1980s, such as El infiel, playing the role of Felipe for a year.
-In 1986, he filmed three films, Camarero nocturno en Mar del Plata and Las colegialas.
+In 1986, he filmed three films, among them Camarero nocturno en Mar del Plata and Las colegialas.
 He also acted in television series, such as El lobo and Juegos prohibidos.
 His career as a television and film actor continued during the following years with films such as Los pilotos más locos del mundo, Paraíso relax and Bañeros II, la playa loca, which had its third part in 2006.
 His first big hit on television was telecomedy De carne somos, broadcast by Canal 13 in 1988.
 After this strip he starred in Dalo por hecho, broadcast by Canal 13, playing an Argentine chanta (a scammer).
 Francella also made two TV series that were very popular at the time, La familia Benvenuto and Un hermano es un hermano, with Javier Portales.

 In 1989 he starred in one of his greatest successes on film, the action comedy Los extermineitors, which worked mainly as a spoof on the action films of the 1980s.
 The following year, he filmed Extermineitors II, la venganza del dragón, the sequel and second part of the "Extermineitors saga" of comedy films; that same saga eventually became spawned into the 1992 action-comedy series Brigada Cola, an Extermineitors spinoff where Francella played the protagonist, Francachella.
 Brigada Cola was a big rating success that even became a short-lived theater version of the show with the same cast.
 During the early 1990s, Francella starred in two more sequels for Los extermineitors, with the saga coming to an end with the fourth part in the southern summer of 1992.
 When he returned to work on TV his fame had grown exponentially, even internationally, which is why his next series, Naranja y media was translated into English and broadcast in several countries under the title My Better Halves.
 His next movie, Un Argentino en New York, was filmed in Spain and United States; starring alongside the Uruguayan actress/singer Natalia Oreiro, it became one of the greatest Argentine cinema hits.